For US Residents

 • Do not increase your dose or take extra doses of VENTOLIN HFA without first talking to your healthcare provider.

-• Get medical help right away if your symptoms get worse or if you need to use your inhaler more often.
+• Get medical help right away if VENTOLIN HFA no longer helps your symptoms (like wheezing and trouble breathing), if your symptoms get worse, or if you need to use your inhaler more often.

 • While you are using VENTOLIN HFA, use other inhaled medicines and asthma medicines only as directed by your healthcare provider.

-VENTOLIN HFA can cause serious side effects, including:
+• VENTOLIN HFA can cause serious side effects, including:

 • heart problems, including faster heart rate and higher blood pressure.